 In scientific terms, it appears that Benicar may result in an immune response which leads to a gene expression whereby the release of genetic information transforms into a protein that can cause a mutation of cells.
 This cellular damage in the intestinal tract may be a cause of the sprue-like enteropathy symptoms suffered by Benicar users.

 Please note that you should not change or discontinue medications without appropriate consultation with your doctor(s).

 Do You Have a Valid Benicar Lawsuit?

-Typical case reviews regarding damages caused by Benicar include Benicar
+Typical case reviews regarding damages caused by Benicar include Benicar users who have suffered: